HighNESS Conceptual Design Report: Volume I

 \subsection{Neutronic design}

 The purpose of the cold moderator is to provide cold neutrons to beamlines for fundamental physics and neutron scattering instruments.
-The ``NNBAR opening'' is intended for both fundamental physics experiments and the NNBAR experiment, while the opening for one or more neutron scattering instruments is referred to as the "WP7 opening".
+The "NNBAR opening" is intended for fundamental physics experiments in general and the NNBAR experiment in particular, while the opening for one or more neutron scattering instruments is referred to as the "WP7 opening".